julianofinck/Auto-Soil-Profile-Drawer/README.md

 This readme
 -------------------------------------
 ###### Folders
-- past_projects\
+- past_projects\\
 directory to keep data from past projects
-- teamplate\
+- teamplate\\
+directory where .py and teamplate are stored directory where .py and teamplate are stored directory where .py and teamplate are stored directory where .py and teamplate are stored
     directory where .py and teamplate are stored